wrenliang/Arduino-Car-Controller/README.md

 # iOS Arduino Bluetooth Controller

-An iOS application that provides bluetooth connectivity to Arduino and acts as a remote control
+This application uses the Apple CoreBluetooth framework to connect to a remote control car built using Arduino.

+## Subtitle